The 1st Independent Polish Parachute Brigade

 There is an extremely good chance that your Polish Relatives records are here in the UK.
 We will show you how to get Polish military records from the MOD in Britain and then how to get records from Poland as well.

-If you are trying to locate Polish military records held by the MOD in the UK then this section is for you.
+If you are trying to locate Polish military records held by the MOD in the UK then send your completed application form here:

 APC Polish Enquiries